We invite you to review the key regulatory provisions that came into effect on January 1st of this new year regarding safety, environment, and energy.

-New environmental regulations
+New environmental regulatory provisions

-(Order of July 26, 2022 and Order of February 29, 2016)
+(Order of July 26, 2022, and Order of February 29, 2016)

 (Order of September 24, 2020 & Order of April 11, 2017)

-- classified under heading 1510 (Storage of combustible materials, products or substances in covered warehouses)
+- classified under heading 1510 (Storage of combustible materials, products, or substances in covered warehouses)

 Post-Lubrizol: Decomposition products